pjfl/p5-web-components-role-tt/README.md

 invocant is expected to provide a `config` object.
 The `$stash` should also contain `skin` and `page` attributes.
 The `page` hash reference should contain a `layout` attribute

+The layout attribute is either a path to the template or a scalar reference that contains the template

 # Diagnostics